How to Create a Dynamic QR Code

 Choose a dynamic QR code when you need flexibility, business control, or analytics.
 It is the better choice for:

 Need editable links and performance data?
 Start with a dynamic QR code generator and measure scans with QR code tracking.
+Not sure how to set one up?
+Follow our guide to creating a dynamic QR code in 5 steps.

 If you are deciding between static and dynamic QR codes, this simple rule helps: